bazelbuild/bazel/site/docs/exec-groups.md

 It is possible to define `exec_properties` for arbitrary execution groups on platform targets (unlike `exec_properties` set directly on a target, where properties for unknown execution groups are rejected).
-Targets then inherit the platform's `exec_properties` that affect the default execution group and any other relevant execution groups.
+Targets then inherit the execution platform's `exec_properties` that affect the default execution group and any other relevant execution groups.

 For example, suppose running a C++ test requires some resource to be available, but it isn't required for compiling and linking; this can be modelled as